 Applicant conversion rates

 Many employers want to know how many applicants it takes to make one hire, but that’s a tricky question to answer without looking at a few other variables.
-There are a few different conversion rates you’ll want to consider throughout the recruitment process from job posting to hire.
+There are a few different conversion rates you’ll want to consider throughout the recruitment process from job posting to onboarding.
 Let’s explore those now.

 Click-to-apply rate